- Teacher/Mentor: Gail K Efting

-Class Fee: $80 per month per person – tuition and fees payable directly to:
+- Class Fee: $80 per month per person – by check or Zelle tuition and fees payable directly to: Gail Efting

 Biblical Application to Life Management (BALM) is simply applying Biblical principles to real life situations.
 This course will give students the tools they need to think Biblically as they build useful skills related to the many practical, every-day life issues they will face as adults.
 It will encourage them to develop their critical thinking skills and teach them effective, Scripturally based strategies for Life Management.

-All students properly registered for 2019-2020 classes with Gail Efting will have the opportunity to benefit from online videos and other presentations, commentary, and discussions, as well as feedback, accountability, and recordkeeping, online.
+All students registered for 2020-2021 classes with Gail Efting will have the opportunity to benefit from online videos and other presentations, commentary, and discussions, as well as feedback, accountability, and record keeping, online.
 Instructions for accessing online coursework and records will be made available to students upon confirmation of registration and student email.

-3. Strategic planning and goal setting skills – vision casting, purpose and mission, identifying appropriate goals, effective planning and ‘blocking’, successful self-management by objectives.
+- Strategic planning and goal setting skills – vision casting, purpose and mission, identifying appropriate goals, effective plan-ning and ‘blocking’, successful self-management by objectives.

-—6.
-People skills – communication styles and patterns, communication levels, communication tracking; “communication stones”, conflict resolution and transformation, Biblical mandates for resolution and reconciliation, social intelligence, connection and engagement, SCARF, values, complementarity, speaking the Truth in love, accountability, relationships in hierarchical situations, and Biblical counseling and care.
+- People skills – communication styles and patterns, communication levels, communication tracking; “communication stones”, conflict resolution and transformation, Biblical mandates for resolution and reconciliation, social intelligence, connection and engage-ment, SCARF, values, complementarity, speaking the Truth in love, accountability, relationships in hierarchical situations, and Bibli-cal counseling and care.

-9. Applied Biblical Hermeneutics – reading the Bible as a pattern for life, inductive study, levels of reading in the Bible, applying Scripture in “real life”, Biblical research, word and topic studies, use of Biblical study tools, checking against Biblical principles, “doing the Word”.
+- Applied Biblical Hermeneutics – reading the Bible as a pattern for life, inductive study, levels of reading in the Bible, apply-ing Scripture in “real life”, Biblical research, word and topic studies, use of Biblical study tools, checking against Biblical principles, “doing the Word”.

 This is not like any other class your students will ever take.
 The teaching philosophy for this class is contained herein.
 The purpose of this class is to help students prepare for REAL LIFE, of which class room experiences and academic endeavors are only a very small part!
 Therefore a parental concern about “how well the student is performing” in the class can be counterproductive to their real growth process.